opentoonz/opentoonz_docs/source/applying_special_fx.rst

 - **Source**, specifies the text source.
 You can choose one from:

-  - **Nearby Note Column**: Get the text from note level column put on the directly left side of the Text Iwa Fx Column in the Xsheet (For Timeline view, the Note Level layer just under the Fx Column is used).
-If the column does not contain Note Level or the cell is empty, text will not be rendered.
+  - **Nearby Note Column**: Get the text from Note Level column put on the directly left side of the Text Iwa effect column, in the Xsheet (for Timeline view, the Note Level layer just under the effect layer is used).
+If the respective column/layer does not contain a Note Level or the cell is empty, text will not be rendered.

    |text_2|